-Past Math 3MT finalists shared why they found the competition worthwhile:
+Past Math 3MT finalists have shared why they found the competition worthwhile.
+Here's what they had to say:

 - Preparing and presenting for the 3MT helped me put together a polished explanation of my graduate work that I still use today when people are interested in what I did.